namine92/namine92.github.io/content/ios/v2/index.md

 ---

+This guide explains how to start using a MapsIndoors map in your iOS application.
+Make sure that you have read the [prerequisites](../../#prerequisites).

+To benefit from the guides, you will need basic knowledge about:

+* iOS Development
+* Google Maps iOS SDK

+You can get started in two ways, either by reviewing and modifying the [basic examples](#basic-examples) or do the [clean setup](#setup-cocoapods).

-## Basic Example
+## Basic Examples

-For basic examples of a MapsIndoors implementation, run `pod try MapsIndoors` (see below for setting up CocoaPods or just clone [this repository](https://github.com/MapsIndoors/MapsIndoorsIOS/tree/SDK_V2)) and run the XCode Scheme called *Demos*.
+For simple examples of MapsIndoors implementations, run `pod try MapsIndoors` (see below for setting up CocoaPods or just clone [this repository](https://github.com/MapsIndoors/MapsIndoorsIOS/tree/SDK_V2)) and run the XCode Scheme called *Demos*.
 The code for these samples are to find in the */Example/DemoSamples* folder.

 You can also follow the steps below to start your app from scratch or to enhance the basic examples, more features will be explained in the [guides](/ios/v2/guides).